Ukraine’s Fire Killers

 Preparing a Resilient Future

-Following their second successful season in Türkiye, Xena decided to expand with a second An-32P although once again it wasn’t straight forward as there were no converted firefighting models on the market.
-Their next acquisition was found 12,000 miles from their native Ukraine – A 1991-build An-32A which was being operated by Peruvian carrier ATSA (registration OB-1962-P).
-The ferry flight from South America was conducted in September 2023 with stops in Colombia, Bermuda, Canada, Greenland, Iceland, Scotland and Czechia.
-Due to Russia’s invasion of Ukraine the aircraft couldn’t be delivered to the company’s headquarters in Zaporizhzhia, instead they positioned the aircraft to Trenčín in Slovakia from where the conversion to the firefighting variant was undertaken by Letecké opravovne Trenčín, a.s.
-(LOTN), a local maintenance and overhaul shop which was already undertaking the requirements of Expedition Aviation’s An-26 and An-74 fleet.
-The aircraft's overhaul and conversion process were completed by May 2024, with the required parts from Antonov having to be shipped by road from Ukraine.
-The second aircraft, UR-UZQ was immediately dispatched to Türkiye from where it has been contracted on an ad-hoc basis.
+After their second successful season in Turkey, Xena made the decision to expand by acquiring a second An-32P.
+However, once again, this wasn’t a straightforward process, as no converted firefighting models were available on the market.
+Their next acquisition was a 1991-built An-32A, previously operated by the Peruvian carrier ATSA (registration OB-1962-P).
+The ferry flight from South America took place in September 2023, with stops in Colombia, Bermuda, Canada, Greenland, Iceland, Scotland, and Czechia.
+Due to the ongoing conflict in Ukraine, the aircraft couldn’t be delivered directly to the company’s headquarters in Zaporizhzhia.
+Instead, it was positioned in Trenčín, Slovakia, where the conversion to the firefighting variant was carried out by Letecké opravovne Trenčín, a.s.
+(LOTN), a local maintenance and overhaul shop that had previously worked on Expedition Aviation’s An-26 and An-74 fleets.

 The author would like to pass on their thanks to Roman Mileshko, Kseniia Bukshyna and Vlad Baliuk for their assistance in producing this feature.